Program: Single Subject Preliminary Credential

 A. Required Prior to Admission

-- Passage of Basic Skills (typically CBEST).
+- Passing score on the Basic Skills Test (typically CBEST).

 - Admissions interview.

-- Valid fingerprint clearance.
+- Valid fingerprint clearance and negative tuberculosis clearance.

 - Verification of subject matter competency by approved subject matter program or examination (CSET).

 - Cumulative GPA of at least 2.67 or a 2.75 GPA in the last 60 units.

 - Baccalaureate degree from an accredited institution of higher education.

 Consult the Credential Office for complete admission requirements.